mcdeck/van-porten.de/_posts/2019-01-01-using-homematic-to-control-diskstation.md

 To still explain a bit more, when the switch is set to on/off via the web interface that sets the state, but that state has nothing to do with the actual state of the diskstation.
 So I use ping to check if it is up.
-Then I call **SET_STATE** of the virtual button (CUX2801003) with the (inverted) result of that ping command. **SET_STATE** modifies the button state without triggering a switch aciton, i.e. by doing **SET_STATE** to on that does not execute ether-wake but just modified button state.
+Then I call **SET_STATE** of the virtual button (CUX2801003) with the (inverted) result of that ping command. **SET_STATE** modifies the button state without triggering a switch action, i.e. by doing **SET_STATE** to on that does not execute ether-wake but just modified button state.

 ```